[ CELLARS ]

 Only half the wine list

 “We have 30,000 bottles in our cellar, including 10,000 of Champagne.
 Of the one thousand or so Champagne listings, we only feature 500 on the wine list.
-Frédéric Bouché, who has been our head sommelier for nearly fifty years – he was already in the company during my father’s era – and his team keep half carefully in storage so that they can be offered at a later date, when they have reached their peak”.
+Frédéric Bouché, who has been our head sommelier for nearly forty years – he was already in the company during my father’s era – and his team keep half carefully in storage so that they can be offered at a later date, when they have reached their peak”.

 A dedicated cellar